michaelbiester/RPI_MiniProject/README.md

 1) start image capturing on the RPI with program `getImgJpgMulti.py`
 2) start monitoring program on the RPI with program `monitor_rpi_ws_server.py`

-See `task1\readme_startStopRemoteProgram.md` for more details how to use `startStopRemoteProgram.py`.
+See `readme_startStopRemoteProgram.md` for more details how to use `startStopRemoteProgram.py`.

 ## dir: task2

+program `checkRunningPrograms_Services.py` is a utility program.
+It is configured via a configuration file to check whether a program (eg. `RabbitMQ` , `PostgreSQL`) is running .

+See `readme_checkRunningPrograms_Services.md` on how to use this program.

 ## dir: task3